Luanipe/Luanipe/README.md

 </h1>

 <div align="center">
-Hello!
-I'm Luan Ipê, a 22 years old IT student and Software Engineer at Samsung - Sidia.
+Software developer with 2 years of experience in process automation and requirements management, working at Samsung with Next.js, TailwindCSS, Django, Flask, and MongoDB.
+Experienced in web development using Python, PHP, React.js, and Node.js.
 </div>

 <br>